CumulusNetworks/docs/content/cumulus-linux-55/System-Configuration/NVIDIA-User-Experience-NVUE/NVUE-API.md

 <!-- vale on -->

 ### Supported Objects
 With Cumulus Linux 5.5, the NVUE Object Model supports most features on the Cumulus Linux switch.
-At a high level, these are the supported objects:
+At a high level, below is a list of the supported objects.
+The NVUE API supports more objects within each of these objects.
+You can find a full listing of the supported API endpoints {{<mib_link url="cumulus-linux-55/api/index.html" text="here.">}}.

 | High-level Objects | Description |
 | ------------------ | ----------- |